Ballantynes: Invercargill

 On 29 February 2024, Ballantynes Select was opened in Invercargill, the store is small format and the first Ballantynes outside of Canterbury.

 Seasalt Cornwall

 Ballantynes partnered with Seasalt Cornwall (a British high street brand) to open its first international store store at Milford Centre in Auckland in August 2023.
+A second branch was later opened at the Barrington Shopping Centre in Christchurch.